ltilahun707/workspace-demo/README.md

 npm has a feature for managing multiple packages in mono repo using workspaces.

-Workspaces are defined in package.json as follow
+Workspaces are defined in the root package.json as follows:

 ```
 {